cran-task-views/Survival/Survival.md

     bivariate, partially censored survival times.
 -   The `r pkg("MultSurvTests")` package contains multivariate versions of the two-sample Gehan and logrank tests.
+-   The `r pkg("GJRM")` package supports flexible joint modelling of bivariate survival outcomes by means of copulae.
+Several types of covariate effects, copulae and marginal distributions are allowed.

 Bayesian Models
 ===============